esaruoho/org.lackluster.Paketti.xrnx/README.md

 https://github.com/esaruoho/org.lackluster.Paketti.xrnx/releases

+## Discord

+Discord for discussion about issues, requests and seeing current updates is at: https://discord.gg/Qex7k5j4wG

-## Discuss
+## Renoise Forum

-The forum for discussion is at http://forum.renoise.com/index.php/topic/34661-new-tool-31-pakettir3/ or hit me up on Discord as esaruoho
+The thread for Paketti is at http://forum.renoise.com/index.php/topic/34661-new-tool-31-pakettir3/ (note, this is severely outdated, Discord is faster)

 ### Hallucinations